desktop/dugite/docs/overview.md

     interact with Git
  - `IGitResult` - the abstraction for a result returned by Git - contains exit code and standard output/error text
- - `IGitExecutionOptions` - additional overrides to change the behaviour of `GitProcess` (see [API extensibility](./api-extensibility.md) for more information)
+ - `IGitExecutionOptions` - additional overrides to change the behavior of `GitProcess` (see [API extensibility](./api-extensibility.md) for more information)
  - `GitError` - a collection of known error codes that `dugite` can understand